quartznet/quartznet/docs/documentation/quartz-3.x/packages/microsoft-di-integration.md

         // we take this from appsettings.json, just show it's possible
         // q.SchedulerName = "Quartz ASP.NET Core Sample Scheduler";

-        // this WONT'T work with scoped services like EF Core's DbContext q.UseMicrosoftDependencyInjectionJobFactory();
+        // as of 3.3.2 this also injects scoped services (like EF DbContext) without problems q.UseMicrosoftDependencyInjectionJobFactory();

         // or for scoped service support like EF Core DbContext